 Dental veneers (sometimes called porcelain veneers or dental laminates) are wafer-thin, custom-made shells of tooth-colored materials designed to cover the front surface of teeth to improve your appearance.
 These shells are bonded to the front of the teeth changing their color, shape, size, or length.
 They are similar to artificial nails that you place on your fingers for good looks.

 There are two main types of Dental Veneers:

 - Porcelain veneers are the most commonly used veneers.
 They are made from a wafer thin shell of porcelain.
 It is made in the laboratory and cemented by the dentist to the prepared tooth structure.

 - Composite veneers are less commonly used, and typically people resort to them as a less expensive option.
 They are made directly in the patient’s mouth, using the same material as the tooth colored filling named composite resin.
-These, while looking really good and natural, are not as strong as porcelain veneers and their life expectancy is much shorter.
+These are not as strong as porcelain veneers, have less depth of colour, and their life expectancy is much shorter.